nincns/pi-top-Zeta-OmniBot/README.md

 ## Initial process:

 At the beginning, the wheels are briefly rotated to turn all to the same measuring mark.
 Although only one wheel is used as a reference, it would not be necessary if you accept slight deviations in the distance.
 But it looks nicer if all 4 return values of the wheels are identical.

+## Note on the simple robotic kit

+In principle, the program can already be used with the simple robotic kit, because all requirements are already met with the take-away roller and the normal wheels.
+However, the wheels are slightly larger (75mm) and this would have to be adjusted.
+At the beginning, the wheels are briefly rotated to turn all to the same measuring mark.
+Although only one wheel is used as a reference, it would not be necessary if you accept slight deviations in the distance.
+But it looks nicer if all 4 return values of the wheels are identical.
+At the beginning, the wheels are briefly rotated to turn all to the same measuring mark.
+Although only one wheel is used as a reference, it would not be necessary if you accept slight deviations in the distance.
+But it looks nicer if all 4 return values of the wheels are identical.